kradhakrishnan0714/kradhakrishnan0714.github.io/about.md

 I’m passionate about continuous learning—currently pursuing a **Master’s in Data Science** at **Southern Methodist University (2024-2026)**—and hold certifications in Python for Data Science, Big Data Analysis with SQL, and Microsoft Azure Fundamentals.
 My technical toolkit includes **SQL, Python, R, machine learning libraries (scikit-learn)**, complemented by a knack for data visualization that brings clarity to complex insights.

 As a leader, I thrive on building strong, collaborative teams, driving strategic planning, and fostering open communication to deliver exceptional results.
-Thank you for visiting my site.
+Thank you for visiting.
 Feel free to check out my [CV](/cv) to see more details about my professional journey.